Education & Court Admissions

 He received an Associate of Arts degree at Santa Ana College, and a year later, received his Bachelor of Arts degree, Summa Cum Laude, from the University of California Irvine.
-In 1976 he received his Juris Doctorate from Loyola University School of Law, and was thereafter admitted to the State Bar of California, Texas and Washington D.C.
+In 1976 he received his Juris Doctorate from Loyola University School of Law and was thereafter admitted to the State Bar of California, Texas, and Washington D.C.
 He is also admitted to practice before the California and United States Supreme Courts, Federal District Courts, and the Federal Circuit Courts of Appeal.

 Mr. Araujo has hosted his own radio programs and has been a frequent legal and issues commentator on all Spanish language national networks.
-He has been a featured columnist on legal and consumer issues with several newspapers and magazine in Los Angeles and Orange Counties for over 15 years.
+He has been a featured columnist on legal and consumer issues with several newspapers and magazines in Los Angeles and Orange Counties for over 15 years.

 Mr. Araujo has taught legal subject classes at the college and university levels since 1978 and has a lifetime teaching credential.